user92-11/JU-works/devlog/05-visualization-and-inspection/index.md

 This is useful when users already know which positions are important or want to compare a small set of marker sites across many sequences.

-Typical use cases include:
+Typical use cases:

 * checking known amino-acid marker positions
-* comparing nucleotide or codon-level changes
+* comparing nucleotide or amino acids changes
-* reviewing mutation patterns at selected sites
+* inspecting selected positions across multiple sequences
 * generating quick tables and figures for inspection

 The site-based workflow is designed to support multiple visual outputs, including logo-style plots, heatmaps, mutation maps, entropy-style views, and count/detail tables.